creatorSonny/smeac/README.md

 # SMEAC
-A framework for rapid problem-solving.
+A framework for executing rapid problem-solving.

 ### Situation
 Assess the situation.
 Execute the following as needed.